When I told people I was going to Conejo Valley in California, all of them – including those in California – asked me where it was.

 Everything we ordered was well made and delicious.
 Even the complimentary bread they provided was so addicting with their chili oil and also went well with the Casquinha De Carangueijo.

-Travelling Foodie Tip: I highly recommend you come here during lunch because their lunch specials are really good value.
-The moqueca we ordered was just $13 during lunch instead of $24.
+Travelling Foodie Tip: I recommend visiting during lunch because their lunch specials are really good value.
+The moqueca was just $13 instead of $24.
 Though it’s a lunch portion, it is still good portion and quite filling.

 The soup from moqueca is prepared with onions, tomatoes, olive oil, cilantro, urucum essence and coconut milk in a hand-made clay pot.
 Along with the shellfish, the soup was just so fragrant and addicting.